 Resilience is not efficient, but it does provide strength.
 Strength to keep the business open and to meet our commitment to our customers despite a cyber-attack.
 That strength usually comes at the cost of additional, redundant capacity.
 Think about a separate “hot” site that is geographically isolated from your organization’s primary operations.
 It costs a great deal to provide that additional strength.

-The last few weeks are testing the resiliency of our nation as we re-think the efficiency of the globalized business model.
+The last few weeks have been testing the resiliency of our nation as we re-think the efficiency of the globalized business model.
 Many questions will haunt us all for a long time after we get past this phase of the crisis and define our new normal.
 Such as:

 - Does it make sense to source 80% of our antibiotics from China?

 - Why is our health care supply chain so fragile?